It is Time to Replace a Toilet Wax Ring

 Non-Wax Related Toilet Leaks

-Sometimes a toilet leaks around the base and it has nothing to do with the wax ring.
-For example, sometimes the bolts that attach the toilet to the floor cause water to leak out from base.
-Tightening or replacing these bolts should solve the problem.
+Not all leaks around the toilet base are caused by a bad wax ring.
+Sometimes, the bolts that attach the toilet to the floor become loose or damaged, allowing water to escape.
+Tightening or replacing these bolts can often solve the problem.

 Call for Toilet Repairs Right Away

-The moment you notice water leaking from a toilet in your home, contact The Pink Plumber for fast and affordable wax toilet ring replacement.
+The moment you notice water leaking from a toilet in your home, contact a professional plumber for fast and affordable wax ring replacement.
+Acting quickly can prevent costly water damage and ensure your bathroom remains safe and functional.